Extra zucchini in the garden? Zucchini and Ricotta Stuffed Chicken Breasts are a great way to use up your fresh zucchini.

 - Olive oil

-- In a bowl, combine zucchini, egg, bread crumbs and both cheeses.2 whole medium zucchinis, 1 whole egg, ¾ cup Italian seasoned bread crumbs, ¼ cup Parmesan Cheese, ¾ cup ricotta cheese
+- In a bowl, combine zucchini, egg, bread crumbs and both cheeses.2 medium zucchinis, 1 egg, ¾ cup Italian seasoned bread crumbs, ¼ cup Parmesan Cheese, ¾ cup ricotta cheese

-- Place a heaping amount of filling on one half of the chicken breast.
+- Place a heaping amount of filling on one half of a chicken breast.

-- Place on a light greased baking sheet.
+- Place on a light greased baking sheet or casserole dish.

-- Brush lightly with olive oil and sprinkle with salt and pepper.Olive oil, salt, pepper
+- Brush top of chicken lightly with olive oil and sprinkle with salt and pepper.Olive oil, salt, pepper

 - Bake in a preheated 450 degree oven for 10 minutes.